- An ownership mindset means taking responsibility for outcomes and being empowered to make the decisions that will lead to those outcomes.

 However, when the deciders and the implementers sit too far apart on the org chart, bad things can happen.
 The emergency response to the meltdown at Chernobyl, for example, was throttled by a culture that required decisions to be escalated so far up the chain they were made by bureaucrats who knew next to nothing about nuclear engineering.
 People died as a result.

-Similarly, the people making decisions at large companies might be several levels above the people actually doing the work in question.
+Similarly, the people calling the shots at large companies might be several levels above the people actually doing the work in question.
 If they don’t agree, there’s not much they can do.
-“You feel like you’re in a Dilbert cartoon with a pointy-headed boss who just made another dumb decision,” Lawson points out.
+“You feel like you’re in a Dilbert cartoon with a pointy-headed boss who just made another bad call” Lawson points out.
 Not exactly a situation where people feel motivated to do their best work.
 “But on a small team,” he continues, “chances are, you were in on the decision or can at least talk to your manager about it.
 That helps people stay close to the mission.”

 Share information openly